 Patty Sullivan has been the Public Affairs Director for the Matanuska-Susitna Borough since 2005.
 If you have read information during a Mat-Su disaster on a Sunday, you likely read the work of Sullivan.
 During emergencies, Sullivan reported to citizens and employees as the Borough's lead Public Information Officer.
-She has led the information dissemination on two federally-declared disasters and four state-declared disasters in the Borough since 2005.
+She has led the information dissemination on two federally-declared disasters and four state-declared disasters in the Borough.
 Her office shared news of the 2018 cyber attack for the first 10 days.
 From 2012-2018, she worked with a team of mostly volunteer PIOs from other departments with other jobs.

 Sullivan is the lead writer on some Borough priority projects such as

 • Port MacKenzie Rail Extension since 2005.
 Presentations created by Public Affairs helped garner $154 million in State appropriations to the project.

 • Mat-Su fisheries campaign with the Mat-Su Borough Fish & Wildlife Commission since 2014.
 Presentations with the Commission helped educate State legislators and the Alaska Board of Fisheries.
 The publication "Juneau We have a Problem" was part of campaign that led to tremendous commercial fishing regulatory change, allowing more salmon to pass north.
 Sullivan organized a recent meeting with the Alaska Fish & Game Commissioner and the Mat-Su Commission to help improve fisheries management of Upper Cook Inlet.

 She often writes Keynote presentations for economic development opportunities for Borough CEOs.
-She organized the first bond rating agency tour of the Mat-Su for Fitch, the effort resulted in a maintained AA credit rating for the Borough amidst a State recession.
+She organized the first bond rating agency tour of the Mat-Su for Fitch, the group effort resulted in a maintained AA credit rating for the Borough amidst a State recession.
 Grant writing by Sullivan picked up $590,000 for the Government Peak Recreation Area trail lights and chalet project.